-We specialize in tamarack due to its high heat output and ease of starting but also supply poplar, birch, ash, maple and oak on occasion.
+We specialize in pine firewood due to its quick heat output and ease of starting but also supply birch, maple and oak on occasion.
 If you’re looking for a specific type of firewood just email or call us and we’ll work on tracking it down for you.

 How much firewood does it take to heat a home for a winter?

 We calculate on a cord of firewood per month per 1000 square feet of heating if firewood is used exclusively.
 Starting with occasional cold nights in September, becoming a daily routine by the end of October, and scaling back to cold nights sometime in mid-April.
 “Casual” heating means that an alternative heat source is available for backup on lazy weekend mornings, when away for work, or for errands.
 Other variables include how warm you like your home, how well insulated it is, type of firewood used etc.

 No. Because if you go back further to when the tree was a seed then the resulting sapling gradually captured CO2 from the atmosphere as it grew into a tree.
 In other words, when a tree grows, CO2 is drawn from the atmosphere and when it rots or is burned then the same amount of CO2 is released.
 This carbon cycle is repeated as new trees grow and then die.
 When burning firewood the CO2 is still released, however heat is also created.

 Please see our environmental impact of burning firewood page for more information.